arshmakker/yahooWeatherTile/README.md

 2. Why did I not use ES6?
 	* Even though I am familiar with ES6, I hate the fact that it has to be transcompiled as of yet

-3. Why did I not use flex-box for centering?
+3. Why did I not use flex-box for centring?
-	* Cause as per the requriment, it has to be supported by IE9.
+	* Cause as per the requirement, it has to be supported by IE9.

 ## Acknowledgments